solo-fsw/sosxr-unity-enhancedlogger/README.md

 - Error
 - Warning
+- Debug
 - Info
-- Debug
 - Success
 - Verbose

 Each LogLevel shows the logs of the selected LogLevel and all logs with a higher LogLevel.
 For example, if you select `Warning`, you will see both `Warning`, and `Error` logs.
 Selecting `Verbose` will show all logs.
-The default LogLevel is `Debug` (showing `Debug`, `Info`, `Warning`, and `Error` logs).
+The default LogLevel is `Info` (also showing `Debug`, `Warning`, and `Error` logs).

 ### Opinionated Usage

 `Debug` is used only for when you're working on a specific module.
 Put in as many logs as you want, to see how the thing you're building is progressing.
-Then, when things 'settle down' and things start working as intended: move (almost) all those `Debug` logs to the appropriate higher or lower level.
+Then, when things 'settle down' and it starts working as intended: either move the `Debug` logs to the appropriate higher or lower level, or delete them.
 By the end of each day / sprint / module, `Debug` should be empty again.

-`Info` is placed between `Debug` and `Warning` in the hierarchy.
+#### `Info` and `Success`

 With `Verbose` there's too many other messages that are displaying, while a `Warning` is often also not what I was looking for.
 A lot of the messages were of things that were simply happening, without them needing to warn me of things.
+That's what the `Info` level is made for.
+Similarly, but only for the good stuff: `Success`.

-## Setting Log Levels
+## Settings

+Settings can be found in a ScriptableObject found in the Resources folder called `EnhancedLoggerSettings`.

+### LogLevel

 In the Scene view, select the LogLevel you want to use.
 This will determine which log messages are displayed in the Console.
 It shows the logs of the selected LogLevel and all logs with a higher LogLevel.

-Alternatively you can set the LogLevel in the Menu bar at SOSXR > EnhancedLogger.
+Alternatively you can set the LogLevel in the Menu bar at SOSXR > EnhancedLogger, or via the aforementioned Settings object.

+### Colors

+You can set the color for each log level in the `EnhancedLoggerSettings` object.

+### Prefix

+Prefixes, such as `[DEBUG]` can be set in the `EnhancedLoggerSettings` object.
+Alternatively: leave blank.

 ## Log Messages

-To add logs to you scripts, see the example below, and the Samples folder for more examples.
+To add logs to your scripts, see the example below, and the Samples folder for more examples.

 ```csharp
 using UnityEngine;